7. The History of British Christianity – The Church of England (1534)

 In 1531 the title of Supreme Head of the Church of England was created for King Henry.
 England had not yet broken away from the Pope and the Roman Catholic Church, but the religious, political, and personal issues which would lead to that action had long taken root.

 Henry had at one time enjoyed the favour of the Pope.
 Henry authored a book titled, “Septum Sacramentorum” which was a defence of the Catholic church.
 For this work, the Pope awarded Henry the title of Fidei Defensor, or Defender of the Faith.
-Though England split from the Roman Catholic Church, we kept the title and it is still used by British Monarchs to this day.
+Though England split from the Roman Catholic Church, the title was kept and it is still used by British Monarchs to this day.

 Three advisors were instrumental in guiding Henry to separate from Rome, Thomas Cromwell, Thomas Cranmer, and Thomas Wolsey (guess what name appeared in England’s top 100 names for boys that year!).